39 The Descriptive Writer’s Toolbox

 Beginning writers make two major mistakes in their first attempts to write descriptions.
 They use subjective words and neglect vivid details.
 Let’s briefly examine both of these.

 Notice the bold-print words in the student’s example above: beautiful, wonderful, gorgeous, lucky, and lovely.
 These words are subjective.
 The precise definition of a subjective word will shift from user to user.
 What is my ugly won’t be your ugly.
 What is my beautiful won’t be yours either.
 So if I label an object as wonderful, I am simply declaring that an object meets my subjective criteria without sharing what those criteria are.
-I am, withholding information instead of revealing it.
+I am withholding information instead of revealing it.
 That’s the opposite goal of effective writing.

 For a descriptive passage to be successful, the words must convey to the reader an accurate image of what the writer actually saw.
-The example above does not express a clear image, so readers will either all imagine something different or fail to imagine anything at all.
+The example above does not express a clear image, so readers will either imagine something different or fail to imagine anything at all.

 Now let’s look at vivid imagery as a replacement for subjective words.
 Consider the following alternate description: